guptaprachee/Internship-work/README.md

 # Internship-work

+The main task here was to design a security system using IP webcam.
+This should include following functionality-
+* Classification of face/person as known, unknown, danger.
+* Object detection(YOLO).
+* Gender and Age detection.

+Also, designing of responsive web page for the above, which have following features and functionality-
+* Dynamic webcam grid page.
+* Adding/Deleting new person/face in known and danger folder (MYSQL).
+* Showing all the relevant information about currect working cameras.
+* Storing screenshot of unknown person in unknown folder and displaying same in the web page at the same time.
+And many more.

 These are some samples of my work.
-There were some updates after this.
+There were some upgrades after this.

 ![](1.JPG)